theogruner/rl_pro_telu/README.md

  * **Usage with self defined noise**

-   To use a self defined noise you need to write a script by yourself.
+   To use a self defined noise you will need to write a script by yourself.

-   * Make sure the script is the same directory as the _ddpg_ package.
+   * Make sure the script is the same directory as the _ddpg_ package (has acces to the required package).
    * The noise should extend the _Noise_ class in _noise.py_ (contain a _reset_ and _iteration_ function)
-   * Following example basicly does the same as the combination of the previous examples (except that no model is loaded in, to load a model use _model.load_model('PATH')_)
+   * Following examples basicly covers previous examples functionality

         ```python
         import gym